Donald Trump Pronounces DACA Program Deal ‘Probably Dead’

 Sayfullo Saipiv, who was apprehended soon after the attack, reportedly entered the country from Uzbekistan through a lottery service.

-Trump on Sunday also spent time partaking in seemingly his favorite pastime of blasting the media, accusing the Wall Street Journal of erroneously reporting comments he recently made to the paper about the nature of his relationship with North Korean leader Kim Jong Un.
+Trump on Sunday also spent time partaking in seemingly his favorite pastime of blasting the media, accusing the Wall Street Journal of erroneously reporting comments he recently made to the paper about the nature of his relationship with North Korean leader Kim Jong-un.

 “I probably have a very good relationship with Kim Jong Un of North Korea,” the paper reported Trump as saying, while White House Press Secretary Sarah Huckabee Sanders argues he instead said, “I’d probably have a very good relationship with Kim Jong Un of North Korea.”